-- The total floor area of a dwelling unit shall comply with all applicable regulations and restrictions as found in Section 155.055 (E), except as provided below: - a.
-The minimum floor area of all detached single-family dwelling units shall be 1,800 square feet. - 2.
+- 1. The total floor area of a dwelling unit shall comply with all applicable regulations and restrictions as found in Section 155.055 (E). - 2.
 The total floor area of a single building or a single tenant space shall not exceed 10,000 square feet, except as provided below. - 3.
 The total floor area of a grocery store shall not exceed 45,000 square feet.